Iteranya/DiscordBot/README.md

-# ~~OpenKlyde~~ Ambruk-chan - A Self Hosted AI Discord Bot
+Aktiva AI - A Self Hosted AI Discord Bot

 Big thank you to @badgids for making this possible, hehe~

-No, no, nothing weird with this fork.
-Just a little bit of improvement here and there.
-A little bit of this, a little bit of that, nothing weird at all~

 ## Prerequisites